 Identification of the body

-Where there are multiple injuries or marked postmortem changes , identification may be confirmed by a photograph or other means.
+Identification may sometimes be confirmed by a photograph or other means.
 In such cases a family member is not required to view the body.

 Where a Coroner has ordered a postmortem examination, the permission of the family is not necessary.

-The body will normally be released to the family immediately after the postmortem examination has been completed.
+The body is normally released to the family immediately after the postmortem examination has been completed.
 Funeral arrangements should not be made until the body is released or the Coroner has indicated when release will occur.
 This is important at all times, but particularly on public holiday weekends.

 If there is a criminal investigation, it may be necessary to have a second postmortem examination or further investigations.
 In this case, the release of the body and the funeral arrangements may be delayed.